Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Examples

 We then evaluate the effects of the parameter $\rho$ in ADMM.
 Figure~\ref{fig:MSE_vs_iteration_rho_sparse} shows the asymptotic MSE performance for $\rho=0.05, 0.2$, and $0.5$.

-In the figure, we set $\Delta = 0.8$, $p_{0} = 0.9$, and $\sigma_{\txv}^{2} = 0.005$.
+In the figure, we set $N=500, \Delta = 0.8$, $p_{0} = 0.9$, and $\sigma_{\txv}^{2} = 0.005$.
 We can see that the value of the parameter $\rho$ significantly affects the convergence speed of ADMM.
-By using the theoretical prediction obtained from Theorem~\ref{th:main}, we can adjust $\rho$ to achieve the fast convergence. \end{example} \begin{example}[Binary Vector Reconstruction] We consider the reconstruction of a binary vector $\bm{x} \in \{1, -1\}^{N}$ with
+By using the prediction obtained from Claim~\ref{cl:main}, we can adjust $\rho$ to achieve fast convergence without the empirical reconstruction and the computation of MSE, which is unknown in practice.